kgiszewski/LearnUmbraco7/Chapter 08 - Custom Errors/01 - Custom Error Setup.md

 If you need 100's of redirects, you may want to use an Umbraco package built for such a purpose.

+##Request Pipeline##
+You can even change the default behavior of the 404 page if you want to do it in a coded way, please visit the [Request Pipeline section](/Chapter 14 - Request Routing/01 - Request Pipeline.md) for more information.

 [<Back Overview](README.md)